Case Study: PepsiCo - Leading F&B brand

-In 2012 FCM commenced the task of consolidating 20 individual markets previously utilising 10 different travel agents for a travel program including more than 3,500 travellers and 1,400 contractors.
+In 2012 FCM commenced the task of consolidating 20 individual markets previously utilising 10 different travel agents for a travel programme including more than 3,500 travellers and 1,400 contractors.

 PepsiCo is one of the world’s leading food and beverage companies with a global portfolio of diverse and beloved brands.

-Prior to commencing trade with FCM, PepsiCo had a fragmented program spanning 20 countries using up to 10 different travel agents, multiple reporting systems, global distribution systems (GDS) and no single, clear lead for the travel program.
+Prior to commencing trade with FCM, PepsiCo had a fragmented programme spanning 20 countries using up to 10 different travel agents, multiple reporting systems, global distribution systems (GDS) and no single, clear lead for the travel programme.